CultivateHQ/cultivateHQ.com/source/jobs/index.html.md

 You will need to have the right to work in the UK.

-### The Tech Stack
+### Our Tech Stack

-Most of our work is still in Ruby, but we have used Elixir in a number of projects in recent years and have a deep desire to do more.
-We have worked with, or have in interest in, other technologies such as Rust, Go, Scala, and Swift.
-On the front-end we've recently been favouring React.
+Our work is still predominantly in Ruby (Rails), but we use Elixir on a number of projects and are actively looking for opportunities to do more.
+We also work with or are interested in other technologies such as Rust, Go, Scala, and Swift.
+On the front-end we've been favouring React.
+We utilise HTML, CSS and Javascript with various pre/post processors and frameworks.

 ### The process

-We constantly iterate on our recruitment process.
-Currently it consists of two steps:
+We regularly evolve our recruitment approach.
+Currently it's a two step process:

 #### Initial pairing - 30 minutes